The 25 Best Core Exercises For Runners

 • Eat right.
 Make sure you have enough fuel in the tank.
 Opt for high-energy and easily digestible food.

-• Get there early.
-Make it to the race site at least an hour before the start.
-This will give you enough time to take care of the many things that must be done on race morning, including parking, using the restroom, packet pick-up, etc.
+• Arrive early.
+Aim for at least an hour before start time.
+This will give you enough time to take care of the many things such as parking, using the restroom, packet pick-up, warm-up etc.

 Race Day Strategy